Calendaring Extensions (calext)

 The working group will work under the following parameters:

-ensure that any CalDAV changes are consistent with good http practices.
+- HTTPBIS and HTTPAPI: when extending the CalDAV or CardDAV protocols to ensure that changes are consistent with good http practices.

 The following are out of scope for the working group:

 - Any attempt to develop non-Gregorian calendar systems/calculations.

 - Work which is in scope for any other ART area working group, and better suited to that group.

 - Work which is unrelated to anything that this group is currently maintaining.

 |Dec 2022||Submit Serverside Subscription draft to IESG for publication||

 |Dec 2022||Submit calendar series document to IESG for publication||

 |Dec 2022||Submit vpoll document to IESG for publication||